kpmeen/clammyscan/README.md

 [![License](http://img.shields.io/:license-mit-blue.svg)](http://scalytica.mit-license.org)
 [![Build Status](https://api.shippable.com/projects/54971a6ad46935d5fbc0c29f/badge?branchName=master)](https://app.shippable.com/projects/54971a6ad46935d5fbc0c29f/builds/latest)   [![Join the chat at https://gitter.im/scalytica/clammyscan](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/scalytica/clammyscan?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**_Currently undergoing some major changes!_**

 # ClammyScan

-There isn't really all that much to it.
-ClammyScan implements its own BodyParser, that can scan incoming files with clamd (over TCP using INSTREAM).
+ClammyScan largely consists of a trait defining a few `BodyParser`s.
+These are made that incoming files can be scanned with clamd (over TCP using INSTREAM).
 If the file contains a virus or is otherwise infected, a HTTP NotAcceptable is returned with a message explaining why.
 If the file is OK, the Controller will have the file part available for further processing in the request.

-### Installation
+### Why?
+AV scanning is handled by some service running on the machine where files are stored.
+Files are typically scanned _after_ they've been persisted, and often services that process these files write metadata and location references to a DB.
+If the AV service should detect an infected file, this file will mostly be put in a quarantine of some sort while the service itself is unaware of what happened.
+The DB all of a sudden contains broken references.
+With ClammyScan this can be avoided since the file is scanned while it's being uploaded.
+Users uploading infected files will be notified about the infected files when they are discovered, instead of wondering why the file can't be found.

+## Usage

 Add the following repository to your build.sbt file: